-Faculty members will report incidents of academic dishonesty to the associate academic dean.
-The associate dean will maintain a record of all first offenses.
-The faculty member has the right to determine the outcome of a first offense.
+The faculty member has the right to determine the outcome of a first offense as appropriate to the assignment, context, and severity of the offense.
 Responses range from requesting that a student re-do an assignment or exam to failure of the course, depending on the severity of the offense.